iluwatar/java-design-patterns/collecting-parameter/README.md

 In the CollectingParameter idiom a collection (list, map, etc.) is passed repeatedly as a parameter to a method which adds items to the collection.

 ### Programmatic example
-Coding our example from above, we may use the collection `result` as a collecting parameter
+Coding our example from above, we may use the collection `result` as a collecting parameter.
+The following restrictions are implemented:
+- If an A4 paper is coloured, it must also be single-sided.
+All other non-coloured papers are accepted
+- A3 papers must be non-coloured and single-sided
+- A2 papers must be single-page, single-sided, and non-coloured

 ```java
 package com.iluwatar.collectingparameter;